xmartlabs/XLMailBoxContainer/README.md

 2. Run the command `pod install` from the Podfile folder directory.

 You can also install XLMailBoxContainer manually.
 We don't recommend this approach at all.
-The source files you will need are in XLMailBoxContainer/XL folder.
+The source files you will need are included in XLMailBoxContainer/XL folder.

 Example